alper/alpernl/content/posts/chasing-down-noise-complaints-for-the-construction-site-next-to-our-house/index.md

 I knew the SenUVK office at Am Köllnischen Park but I was told to go to Brückenstraße 6 around the corner.
 There I went into one building and could not find anything other than generic offices.
 I was going to give up but I walked up the street towards Jannowitzbrück and found another number 6 entrance to what seems to be known as the [Jannowitz Center](https://www.emporis.com/buildings/230326/jannowitz-center-berlin-germany).

 The ground floor of that building was a construction site.
 Next to the elevator it did find a plan of the SenUVK offices that listed Baulärm on the fifth floor.
 I took the elevator to the fifth floor only to find another construction site.
 Then I went down and asked the construction workers whether the entire building was a construction site.
 They said, nah, floors 7 and so and so are not.
-So I went up to the 7th floor and found the _Pförtner_ there who referred me to room 191 on the 2nd floor ((This room numbering scheme is insane.)).
+So I went up to the 7th floor and found the _Pförtner_ there who referred me to room 191 on the 2nd floor [^1].

 {{< figure src="500B60D1-6231-4FA9-86A3-1B22734113E6.jpg" alt="" caption="" >}}